Puppy Mill Awareness Day

 After two surgeries and some recovery time, she recovered fully and was adopted out into a loving family.

 Watch Regina’s video.
-It’s really informative with eye-opening facts about puppy mills and the condition the dogs have to endure, their only job being to produce puppies.
+It’s informative with eye-opening facts about puppy mills and the condition the dogs have to endure, their only job being to produce puppies.

 What a horrible, deplorable industry.
 Please watch and share.
 We want as many people as possible to become aware of puppy mills by showing them and how they treat dogs.